Top Gun: Maverick: Marketing

 The film's first teaser trailer premiered during a surprise appearance by Cruise at San Diego Comic-Con on July 18, 2019.
-The first trailer received high praise from fans, with many lauding the return of the series and some comparing it to Star Wars: The Rise of Skywalker.
-The Hollywood Reporter wrote that some fans noticed that the flag of the Republic of China (Note: The flag used by the government of the Republic of China based on the island of Taiwan.) and the Flag of Japan were missing from the flight jacket of Cruise's character and accused Paramount of removing it to appease China-based co-financier Tencent Pictures.
+The first trailer received high praise from fans, with many lauding the return of the series and some comparing it to Star Wars: The Rise of Skywalker (2019).
+The Hollywood Reporter wrote that some fans noticed that the flag of the Republic of China (Note: The flag used by the government of the Republic of China based on the island of Taiwan) and the flag of Japan were missing from the flight jacket of Cruise's character and accused Paramount of removing it to appease China-based co-financier Tencent Pictures.
 However, the Republic of China and Japanese flags were later restored, as Tencent would end up pulling out of the production, leading to them being uncredited in the final film and, instead, the producers chose to not release the movie in China.
 The second trailer was released in December 2019, and a new Snapchat filter for the film was introduced by Paramount to engage "young-generation audiences".

-In February 2020, toy manufacturer Matchbox (owned by Mattel) announced that it was releasing a series of Top Gun die-cast models and products, including the F-14 Tomcat, F/A-18E/F Super Hornet, and the P-51 Mustang, as well as role-play items.
+In February 2020, toy manufacturer Matchbox announced that it was releasing a series of Top Gun die-cast models and products, including the F-14 Tomcat, F/A-18E/F Super Hornet, and the P-51 Mustang, as well as role-play items.
 They were scheduled for public release on June 1, 2020, despite the delayed theatrical release.
 In June 2020, plastic model manufacturer Revell released a series of 1/48 scale Top Gun plastic models, including an F-14A Tomcat and an F/A-18E Super Hornet based upon the aircraft in the movie.
 These are versions of previous Revell offerings with modified decals and markings.
 In July 2020, Hasbro announced a Top Gun-themed Transformers toy, "Maverick", which was released later in the year.
 Hasbro later re-released the toy as a Walmart exclusive to tie into the film's final release date.